toextendmylimits/LeetCode/000-tree-dfs.md

    1. If node is Null, then neither p or q can be in that tree, return null
    1. Or if the current (sub)tree contains both p and q, then the node their LCA.
    1. Or both subtree contains p or q, then the node is their LCA
-   1. Or only one of them is in that subtree, then traverse that subtree.
+   1. Or only one of them is in that subtree, return LCA from that subtree.
    <details>

    ```python